2007 Grand National Review and Results

 |12.
 Gallant Approach||33-1||J A McCarthy||C R Egerton|

-A maximum 40-strong field went to post for the world's most famous steeplechase, a race which remains the most coveted prize for many in the National Hunt calendar.
-The quality of this year's contest was well up to standard, with the top horse, Hedgehunter, running off a mark of 158, and the bottom pair, Le Duc and Joes Edge, racing off 134.
+A maximum 40-strong field went to post for the world’s most famous steeplechase, a race which remains the most coveted prize for many in the National Hunt calendar.
+The quality of the 2007 Grand National contest was well up to standard, with the top horse, Hedgehunter, running off a mark of 158, and the bottom pair, Le Duc and Joes Edge, racing off 134.

 Long gone are the days when plenty of runners lined up from out of the handicap proper.
 Significantly, though, eight of the first nine home 12 months ago, had less than 11st on their backs, and this time, the same pattern developed with only one out of the first eight carrying what many see as the barrier that is that 11st mark.
 Furthermore, the Irish won it for the sixth time in nine years.

-SILVER BIRCH won the 2004 Becher Chase, but was a faller at the Chair in last year's Grand National, having previously spent time on the sidelines with a leg problem.
-It may have been felt by some that conditions would prove too lively for Silver Birch, but on watered ground, which produced a carpet-like surface, he appeared to be in his element throughout, jumping well and getting into an easy rhythm, which is so important on this course.
-Asserting his superiority from the final fence, he tried to idle in front, but his rider kept him going in great style to last home.
+SILVER BIRCH won the 2004 Becher Chase, but was a faller at the Chair in last year’s Grand National.
+It may have been felt by some that conditions would prove too lively for Silver Birch, but on watered ground, he appeared to be in his element.
+Asserting his superiority from the final fence, he tried to idle in front, but his rider kept him going to win the 2007 Grand National.
 Considering this former Paul Nicholls-trained charge changed hands for 20,000gns at Doncaster Sales before joining Gordon Elliott, he has proved an inspired buy and his connections deserve the highest praise.

 McKelvey, who appeared to be a little flat-footed when the field was finally despatched, after the runners took a long time to organise themselves at the tape, was given a patient ride.
 Gradually picking up the leaders in a strongly run race, he was in the chasing group coming back on to the racecourse proper for the final time, but it was not until later still that he really found his stride, and he finished strongest of all, albeit just too late to reel in the gutsy winner.
 This was a fine effort, all the more meritorious since it transpired he had broken down.

 Philson Run, a confirmed mudlark and long-distance specialist, ran a smashing race on ground many might have considered to be too lively for him.
-Unfortunately, as an 11-year-old, time may be against him bettering this National effort in the future.
+Unfortunately, as an 11-year-old, time may be against him bettering his 2007 Grand National effort.

-Numbersixvalverde, last year's winner, was running off an 11lb higher mark this time and, although running creditably, could never land a serious blow.
+Numbersixvalverde, last year’s winner, was running off an 11lb higher mark this time.
+Although running creditably, he could never land a serious blow.

-Longshanks, trained with this race as an objective, and reappearing after an absence of more than four months, seemed to lack the stamina of the principals after running a mighty race for a long way.
+Longshanks reappeared after an absence of more than four months.
+He seemed to lack the stamina of the principals after running a mighty race for a long way.